-3.2.4 Review similar unplanned events from the previous 3 years and corrective actions previously documented to identify repeat problems and the effectiveness of those previous corrective actions.
+3.2.4 Review similar internal and external unplanned events/problems from the previous 3 years and corrective actions previously documented to identify repeat problems and the effectiveness of those previous corrective actions.

 3.2.5 Coordinate the time and location of the Critique Meeting with the SUPERVISOR and meeting members.
 Ensure appropriate personnel (including Ship's Force) are notified of the time, location and subject of the Critique Meeting.